THE MARIAMITE ORTHODOX FATHERS

 WHO ARE THE MARIAMITE ORTHODOX FATHERS, COMMUNITY OF MARY, KNOWN AS THE MARIANISTS?

+The Mariamite Orthodox Fathers, Community of Mary is part of the Orthodox Metropolis of Albion.
+It is headed by a Metropolitan Archbishop who is its Primate.
 We are part of an Orthodox Congregation.
 The term “MARIAMITE” refers to the brothers and priests who are members of The Mariamite Orthodox Fathers, Community of Mary.
 The word Mariamite comes from the Hebrew Miryam (מרים), which became Maryam (ܡܪܝܡ) or Mariam in Aramaic, the language Jesus and his mother spoke.
 In English its May.
+The Mariamite Orthodox Fathers is a Christan Monastic Commumity, its members are, clergy, monastic and faithful, all dedicated to the worldwide mission to share Faith, Church Teachings, Charity work, Unit, Dialogue, Traditions, Human Rights and Persecution matters.
+Its theology is based on the Nicene Creed, the Seven Sacraments, Holy Tradition and the Teaching of the Church Fathers.

 WHAT DOES THE MARIAMITE ORTHODOX FATHERS DO?